Life insurance FAQs

-You can choose the “policy owner” (this is the person that the insured amount is paid to if a claim is made).
-The policy owner could be you, or if you′re setting up cover with a partner you can choose to have a “joint” policy, which means that you both own the insurance.
-Or if you′re setting up cover to protect a different person (for example a business partner), you might choose to make them the policy owner.
+You can choose the "policy owner" (this is the person that the insured amount is paid to if a claim is made).
+The policy owner could be you, or if you're setting up cover with a partner you can choose to have a "joint" policy, which means that you both own the insurance.
+You can change the ownership of a policy at any time, simply contact us and we'll send you a Transfer of Ownership form for your insurer.

 How much will life insurance cost me?